RobHarrand/life-sciences-spreadsheet-best-practice/_episodes/02-guiding-principles.md

 whilst the details of the changes are retained.

-#### Exercise - Spreadsheet example
+> #### Exercise - Spreadsheet example
+>

-1. Load the file 'manual-data-example-01.xlsx'.
+> 1. Load the file 'manual-data-example-01.xlsx'.
 Pick out as many aspects of this file that may hinder reproducibility
-2. Go to 'File', 'Save as' and create a copy of the file.
+> 2. Go to 'File', 'Save as' and create a copy of the file.
 Save this with an appropriate name (as an Excel file or similar).
-Make as many changes as you can to this file, adhering to the principles above.
+Make as many changes as you can to
+> this file, adhering to the principles above.
 There is no single right answer to this.
-The aim is to improve the file, not necessarily make it perfect.
+The aim is to improve the file, not necessarily make
+> it perfect.

-Note, the aim of this is not to get the data ready for coding.
-This exercise assumes that you will only use a spreadsheet, so feel free to retain some formatting, formulae, etc. The aim is to enhance the reproducibility of the file, in other words, to enable someone else (or yourself at some future point) to use the file efficiently and without error.
+> Note, the aim of this is not to get the data ready for coding.
+This exercise assumes that you will only use a spreadsheet, so feel free to retain
+> some formatting, formulae, etc. The aim is to enhance the reproducibility of the file, in other words, to enable someone else (or yourself at some future
+> point) to use the file efficiently and without error.
+>

-#### Solution
+> > #### Solution
+> >

-1) Ask the question: What is the aim of this file?
+> > 1) Ask the question: What is the aim of this file?
 Is it to produce a plot?
 A neater, more useable version of the data?
 To explore the data?
-Let's assume the point of this file is to find the out-of-range samples
+> > Let's assume the point of this file is to find the out-of-range samples
-1) Delete the 'raw' tab as it's already in a file in the same directory
+> > 1) Delete the 'raw' tab as it's already in a file in the same directory
-2) Create a README.txt file, explaining what the Excel file, raw data file and analysed data file are.
+> > 2) Create a README.txt file, explaining what the Excel file, raw data file and analysed data file are.
 Added the info from the 'misc' tab
-3) Delete the 'data', 'stuff' and 'misc' tabs
+> > 3) Delete the 'data', 'stuff' and 'misc' tabs
-4) Create tabs for plate 1 and plate 2
+> > 4) Create tabs for plate 1 and plate 2
-5) Delete the 'PLATE 1' and 'PLATE 2' rows at the top of each tab
+> > 5) Delete the 'PLATE 1' and 'PLATE 2' rows at the top of each tab
-6) Create a 'Standards' tab and tidy up the plot
+> > 6) Create a 'Standards' tab and tidy up the plot
-7) Could arguably keep the heatmap.
+> > 7) Could arguably keep the heatmap.
 It's fine as it's not aiming to classify the data, it's purely a visual tool.
-That said, does it help the aim of finding out-of-range values?
+That said, does it help the aim
+> > of finding out-of-range values?
 Not when that's defined as a CV above a certain value.
-If the heatmap is to spot, say, some other out-of-range value that may indicate an experimental issue, is a visual aid a good method for reproducibility?
-Does that lead down the road of the subjective "Hmmm, that looks a bit high".
+If the heatmap is to spot, say, some other out-of-range value
+> > that may indicate an experimental issue, is a visual aid a good method for reproducibility?
+Does that lead down the road of the subjective "Hmmm, that
+> > looks a bit high".
 Better would be to create a new
-8) Delete the '405' column next to the plate data
+> > 8) Delete the '405' column next to the plate data
-9) Tidy up the column headers for the bottom section
+> > 9) Tidy up the column headers for the bottom section
-10) Move the bottom section to the side so you can adjust the column widths appropriately
+> > 10) Move the bottom section to the side so you can adjust the column widths appropriately
-11) Removed the text about absorbance, as it may hinder sorting.
+> > 11) Removed the text about absorbance, as it may hinder sorting.
 Less info, but covered in the README.txt file
-11) Remove the conditional formatting for the 'CV' column and create a new one called 'High value', with 'yes' and 'no' accordingly.
+> > 11) Remove the conditional formatting for the 'CV' column and create a new one called 'High value', with 'yes' and 'no' accordingly.
 Used
-=IF(CELL>0.072, "Yes", "No")
+> > =IF(CELL>0.072, "Yes", "No")
-12) Use the same header info ('rep1' etc rather than 'a' etc)
+> > 12) Use the same header info ('rep1' etc rather than 'a' etc)
-13) Corrected 'rep 4' and 'd' to 'Average' (look at the formula)
+> > 13) Corrected 'rep 4' and 'd' to 'Average' (look at the formula)
-13) Set both sets to 5 decimal places
+> > 13) Set both sets to 5 decimal places
-14) Added 'note' column.
+> > 14) Added 'note' column.
 Added a useful note and removed colour
-15) Added 'na' to blank columns in plate 1 data
+> > 15) Added 'na' to blank columns in plate 1 data
-16) Added a 'plate definition' tab
+> > 16) Added a 'plate definition' tab
-17) Changed references to 'values' to allow sorting
+> > 17) Changed references to 'values' to allow sorting
-18) Corrected 'Average' formula as references broke after the above action
+> > 18) Corrected 'Average' formula as references broke after the above action
-18) Unified font and removed horizontal lines
+> > 18) Unified font and removed horizontal lines
-19) Copied the data into a new 'Results' tab, values only (no references), create a new 'plate' column, unified formatting.
+> > 19) Copied the data into a new 'Results' tab, values only (no references), create a new 'plate' column, unified formatting.
 Ordered by high value
+> >

-Note: This cleaned 'Results' tab data could be saved as a CSV file for consequent work.
+> > Note: This cleaned 'Results' tab data could be saved as a CSV file for consequent work.
 If so, ensure the file is described accordingly in the
-README.txt file.
+> > README.txt file
+> >
 {: .solution}
 {: .challenge}